navdeeshahuja/nodeStaticServer/README.md

 ## Synopsis

-The project is all about server any kind of static file from the nodeJS server
+The project is all about serving any kind of static file from the nodeJS server

 ## Installation